 - After touching clothing or aprons

-Here’s the right way to wash your hands: (at least this is what science says)
+What's the right way to wash your hands?

 - Sing 'Happy Birthday'.
 The song takes about 20 seconds, which is the amount of time people should wash their hands.